 - Difficulty in walking or putting on a shoe

 Most of these symptoms mimic those of a sprain and thus it is crucial to consult a doctor if the symptoms persist.

 Treatment for Ankle Fractures

 Treatment is dependent on the type of ankle fracture suffered.
 The severely displaced fractures may require surgical repairs whilst minor ones can heal on their own.
 Most of the ankle fractures will need therapy so as to loosen the joint and to improve the flexibility and strength after an injury.
-A cast or a brace may be used in case the patient experiences difficulty in walking, or putting on a shoe, as the ankle heals.
+A cast or a brace may be used in case the patient experiences difficulty in walking or putting on a shoe, as the ankle heals.
 With proper therapy, a person may resume his or her daily activities in 3 to 4 months.
-However, the complete recovery may take up to 2 years.
+However, complete recovery may take up to 2 years.